Poblenou (Barcelona Metro)

-Poblenou is a Barcelona Metro station in Poblenou, a formerly industrial area of Barcelona's Sant Martí district.
+Poblenou (/ca/) is a Barcelona Metro station in Poblenou, a formerly industrial area of Barcelona's Sant Martí district.
 The location of the station is in the intersections of Carrer de Pujades with carrer de Bilbao and carrer de Lope de Vega.

 It's served by L4 (yellow line).
 It was opened in along with the lines from Barceloneta to Selva de Mar.
 The platforms are 93 m long.